 As part of the Project, Whitehaven is proposing to exercise underground water rights during the period in which resource activities would be carried out within the Project Area.
-The Project will affect groundwater within the Isaac Connors Groundwater Management Area (GMA - Zone 34) of the Fitzroy Basin under the Water Plan (Fitzroy Basin) 2011.
+The Project may interact with groundwater within the Isaac Connors Groundwater Management Area (GMA - Zone 34) of the Fitzroy Basin under the Water Plan (Fitzroy Basin) 2011.
 This relates to both Groundwater Unit 1 (containing aquifers of the Quaternary alluvium) and Groundwater Unit 2 (sub-artesian aquifers) as shown in Figure 2-1.
-The extent of Groundwater Unit 1 (Isaac Connors Alluvium Groundwater Sub-area) is based on the mapped extent of Quaternary alluvium, which is mapped within the Project footprint.
+The extent of Groundwater Unit 1 (Isaac Connors Alluvium Groundwater Sub-area) is based on the mapped extent of Quaternary alluvium, which is mapped within the vicinity of the Project.
 As discussed further in Section 4.2, the extent of alluvium has been refined based on information specific to the Study Area.